Prathik95/Prathik95.github.io/index.md

 </p>

 To help us understand the behavior of different algorithms, we created 2 tasks in this environment to train our agents in:
-1. In task 1, we encourage collisions with balls and discourage collisions with walls: collision with another ball earns a reward of +1 while a collision with walls earn a reward of +1.
+1. In Task 1, we encourage collisions with balls and discourage collisions with walls: collision with another ball earns a reward of +1 while a collision with walls earn a reward of +1.
-2. In task 2, we discourage collisions with balls and encourage collisions with walls: collision with another ball earns a reward of -1 while a collision with the walls earn a reward of +1.
+2. In Task 2, we discourage collisions with balls and encourage collisions with walls: collision with another ball earns a reward of -1 while a collision with the walls earn a reward of +1.

 # Past Works